On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Minimax Optimal Mechanism and Performance: General Insights

 It is also instructive to compare the minimax regret to the worst-case regret under ``natural'' mechanisms.
-We will consider two such mechanisms: SPA without reserve, and SPA with optimal deterministic reserve.
-The worst-case regret under these mechanisms are derived in the following proposition, whose proof is given in Appendix~\ref{app:sec:char-regret-ratio}.
+We will consider two such mechanisms: SPA without reserve, and SPA with optimal deterministic reserve. \obedit{We derive} the worst-case regret under these mechanisms in the following proposition, whose proof is given in Appendix~\ref{app:sec:char-regret-ratio}.